Blog

 Or Work Order (WO) or Service Order (SO)?
 The Statement of Work (SOW) is also commonly referred to as a Scope of Work (SOW) by freelancers and Engagement of Services by attorneys.
 Other industries use the terms Work Order or Service Order.

-READ ALSO: What happens to the pressure in the ventricles as they contract?
+READ ALSO: What is the meaning behind Cat in the Hat?

 What is SOW in procurement?